 It really don’t feel all of that inclusive

 Don’t see the numbers but I hear excuses

 They swept up well, huh?

-The instrumental arrangement and lyrical theme from the opening track is reprised two more times throughout on “Out Of Office” and “Monday Morning”, perhaps serving as a tacit reminder of the repetitive daily rouines that makes each day bleed into the next.
-Overall the production on this album is polished and mature, tastefully utilizing (royalty-free) soul samples and laid back beats to achieve a rich sound generally reserved for major artists.
-It’s no wonder Ace has already scored multiple syncs off the record in advance of the official release, with many more surely to come.
+The instrumental arrangement and lyrical theme from “In the Office” is reprised two more times throughout on “Monday Morning” and “Out Of Office”, perhaps serving as a tacit reminder of the repetitive daily routines that can make life feel a bit like Groundhog Day.
+Overall the production on this album is polished and mature, tastefully employing (royalty-free) vintage soul samples and laid back beats to achieve a rich sound generally only heard on major label records.
+It’s no wonder Ace has already scored himself multiple syncs off the record in advance of the official release, with many more surely to come.
 Don’t sleep on this one!